obonaventure/cnp3/book/preface.rst

  `Computer Networking : Principles, Protocols and Practice`, (c) 2011, `Olivier Bonaventure <http://inl.info.ucl.ac.be/obo>`_, `Universite catholique de Louvain <http://www.uclouvain.be>`_ (Belgium) and the collaborators listed above, used under a Creative Commons Attribution (CC BY) license made possible by funding from The Saylor Foudnation's Open Textbook Challenge in order to be incorporated into Saylor.org' collection of open courses available at `http://www.saylor.org <http://www.saylo.org>`_.
 Full license terms may be viewed at : `http://creativecommons.org/licenses/by/3.0/ <http://creativecommons.org/licenses/by/3.0/>`_

+About the author
+################

+`Olivier Bonaventure <http://inl.info.ucl.ac.be/obo>`_ is currently professor at `Universite catholique de Louvain <http://www.uclouvain.be>`_ (Belgium) where he leads the `IP Networking Lab <http://inl.info.ucl.ac.be>`_ and is vice-president of the `ICTEAM <http://www.uclouvain.be/icteam>`_ institute.
+His research has been focused on Internet protocols for more than twenty years.
+Together with his Ph.D. students, he has developed traffic engineering techniques, performed various types of Internet measurements, improved the performance of routing protocols such as BGP and IS-IS and participated to the development of new Internet protocols including shim6, LISP and Multipath TCP.
+He frequently contributes to standardisation within the `IETF <http://www.ietf.org>`_.
+He was on the editorial board of IEEE/ACM Transactions on Networking and is Education Director of `ACM SIGCOMM <http://www.sigcomm.org>`_.

 .. include:: links.rst